AzumattDev/PieceManagerModTemplate/README.md

+## Follow this video to learn how to use this template effectively: https://www.youtube.com/watch?v=ws7Lq8tRWlI&t

 # Piece Manager

 Can be used to easily add new building pieces to Valheim.
 Will automatically add config options to your mod and sync the